aklaing/elm-visualize-compilation/README.md

 the latest version on [Soren Debois' elm-mdl codebase](https://github.com/debois/elm-mdl), as of version 7.0.
 It may be helpful to use (Ctrl-'-') to reduce the graph size to fit in your browser window.

-Graph drawing is a subject of CS research as may be seen from [this paper](https://www.ocf.berkeley.edu/~eek/index.html/tiny_examples/thinktank/src/gv1.7c/doc/dotguide.pdf), its references and any other papers that cite this.
-I believe that treating `dot` as a blackbox means the license does not matter.
-On the other hand, by not implementing my own layout library, I am not being helpful to someone who may want to do graph layout for a different elm application, or may not want to install python -- I realize that.
-Anyway, it is what it is, but I hope this implementation will contribute something to the effort.

-To make this a useful tool, what remains to be done is the generation of the progress events from the compiler.
-And communicating them from the compiler to a running elm program somehow.
+It is running a simulated compilation.

+More information on graph drawing is available from [this paper](https://www.ocf.berkeley.edu/~eek/index.html/tiny_examples/thinktank/src/gv1.7c/doc/dotguide.pdf), its references and any other papers that cite it.

 #### Notes on Graph Layout with dot:

 - For this application, it is not valuable in my opinion to display transitive edges.
-Eg.  If **C** depends on **B** and **B** depends on **A**, but **C** also directly imports **A**, the program will not indicate that import from **C** to **A** in the graph.
+Eg.  If **C** depends on **B** and **B** depends on **A**, but **C** also directly imports **A**, the program will not indicate the dependence of **C** on **A** in the graph.
 This helps reduce clutter from the output graph, for complicated projects.
 For this reason, the dependency output is preprocessed with `tred` before calling `dot`.